 Slowing it Down

 After lunch we continue to slow it down a bit so that food can settle!
 After all the rushing around in the morning, there’s hardly been a chance to look at Sleeping Beauty’s Castle.
 This is a good time to get a look around the castle and it’s hub.
-If the Sleeping Beauty Castle Walkthrough appeals to you then this is a good time for that.
+If the Sleeping Beauty Castle Walkthrough appeals to you then go for it!
 Head back up Main Street after you get your fill of castle photos and selfie’s.

 Sunset on the River